SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-1. Re-run the code cell and view the results.
-The figure determines the shape and size of the plot.
-A figure can contain multiple subplots, each on its own *axis*.
+1. **Re-run** the code cell and observe the results.
+The figure defines the overall shape and size of the plot, and can contain multiple subplots, each represented on its own *axis*.

     ![](./Images2/1/t8-14.png)

-1. Modify the code to plot the chart as follows:
+1. Modify the code to plot the chart:

     ```Python
    from matplotlib import pyplot as plt